Kong/docs.konghq.com/CONTRIBUTING.md

   `git rebase`; this is important to ensure your commit history is clean and linear)
-- The linting is succeeding: run `npm run test` (see the development documentation for additional details)
+- The linting is succeeding: run `npm run test` (see the development documentation for additional details).
-- You've tagged "Team Docs" as reviewers
+  _Note: The linter won't catch most errors in Plugin Hub documentation.
+You need to check for any errors manually, with a [local build](https://github.com/Kong/docs.konghq.com/blob/master/CONTRIBUTING.md)._

 If the above guidelines are respected, your Pull Request has all its chances to be considered and will be reviewed by a maintainer.